Name of the Project: Community Engagement in Countering Violent Extremism in Cox’ Bazar (CEVEC)

 - Provide life skills education to all the members of 678 youth groups at ward level cascaded by 1500 trained youths of 75 youth forums at union and Municipality level

 - Facilitate the 678 Youth groups at ward level, 75 youth forums at Union and Municipality level for 1506 community engagements on CVE such as flash mobs, cycle rallies, dialogues with religious and political leaders, signature campaigns, candlelight vigils, observance of special days, press conferences, youth rally, storytelling events, debates, camps etc.

 - Provide market-driven skill development training to 2,000 Youth (e.g. ICT training, mobile/freezer repairs training, homestead gardening, handicrafts, poultry and duck rearing, cow & goat rearing, beef fattening, nursery, vegetable gardening, catering, house-keeping training etc.)

 - Provide entrepreneurship development and business management training to 2000 Youth from youth groups

-- Facilitate youth to link with financial opportunities and job markets through arranging one to one meetings with employers, sharing meeting with employers and job fairs
+- Facilitate youth to link with financial opportunities and job markets through arranging one to one meetings with employers, sharing the meeting with employers and job fairs.

 Initiative-3: Develop capacity of youth (student) from educational institutes in Cox’s Bazar district to deal with the threat of violent extremism: